pahanini/yii2-refiner/README.md

 be applied.
 E.g. `SELECT * FROM products WHERE balance > 0`

 "Refiner" is object which:
-- calculates all possible values for UI, e.g. list of possible product's categories, maximum and minimum price between products (independet values).
+- calculates all possible (or independed) values for UI, e.g. list of possible product's categories, maximum and minimum price between products (all callback).
-- analyzes http request and add additional where conditions to basic query
+- analyzes http request and add additional where conditions to basic query (refine callback)
 - calculates active values of UI.
-Active values depends on values of other refiners.
+Active values depends on values of other refiners (active callback).

 "Refiner Set" - object which contain one or more refiners an basic query.